 - Include contact info and grades/scores.
 College coaches want things to be as easy as possible.
 If they like what they see, they’ll want to contact you, so make sure to put your own contact info as well as e-mail and phone numbers for your club and high school coaches.
 As for grades, these guys won’t waste their time recruiting a prospect who has grades that don’t meet their school’s academic standards.
 Put them on the reel.

 - Make accessible on cell phones.
 This should probably be a given, as there are many idle hours for coaches (i.e. airport terminals, in between summer club games) without computers.
 Again, make things easy.
-Nobody wants to get a note that says that a particular YouTube clip won’t work on an iPhone.
+Nobody wants to get a note that says that a particular YouTube clip won’t work on a smartphone.